Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Arizona Performance Insights

-- The Wildcats' +246 scoring differential (outscoring opponents by 24.6 points per game) is a result of scoring 92.3 points per game (second in college basketball) while allowing 67.7 per outing (105th in college basketball).
+- The Wildcats are outscoring opponents by 24.6 points per game with a +246 scoring differential overall.
+They put up 92.3 points per game (second in college basketball) and allow 67.7 per outing (105th in college basketball).

-- Arizona wins the rebound battle by 14.6 boards on average.
-It collects 44.3 rebounds per game, which ranks seventh in college basketball, while its opponents grab 29.7 per outing.
+- The 44.3 rebounds per game Arizona averages rank seventh in the nation, and are 14.6 more than the 29.7 its opponents collect per outing.

-- Arizona has come up on top in the turnover battle by 1.8 turnovers per game, committing 12.8 (261st in college basketball action) while forcing 14.6 (43rd in college basketball).
+- Arizona has committed 12.8 turnovers per game (261st in college basketball action), 1.8 fewer than the 14.6 it forces on average (43rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.